2020

 Climate change vulnerability analysis is a key component of our climate change data service, designed to support property managers in their adaptation and resilience strategies.
 With clear information and a well-defined vulnerability matrix, owners can make informed decisions about investments to strengthen buildings in the face of climate risks.

-In France as in Australia, where the climate is increasingly unpredictable, this approach guarantees the sustainability of real estate assets and ensures adequate protection against the impacts of climate change.
-Whether it’s a question of improving insulation capacities, reinforcing building structures or adapting HVAC systems, this analysis provides recommendations tailored to the specific features of each region and to customer expectations.
+Whether it’s a question of improving insulation capacities, reinforcing building structures or adapting HVAC systems, this analysis provides recommendations tailored to the specifics of each region and customer expectations.
 Ultimately, the aim is to help managers optimize their resources and minimize the costs associated with climatic degradation, while ensuring the safety and well-being of occupants.

 Example of a vulnerability analysis :